cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/basic.md

 1. The individual service operator watches for its own Kubernetes API resources as well as all the lower level resources it has created to provision the service instance.
 1. It notices a change in the status of any of the lower level resources and checks if the change in status is significant enough to be propagated to one of its own Kubernetes API resources.
-1. It updates its corresponding Kubernest API resources.
+1. It updates its corresponding Kubernetes API resources.

 #### Service Fabrik Inter-operator